How to Grill Chicken Breast

 Which brings us back to why grilled chicken breasts are so hard to cook: undercook them and it’s dangerous.
 Overcook them and you end up with a dry, chewy piece of meat.
 Cook them too hot and they’ll be overly charred but raw in the middle.
 Use heat that’s too low and it’ll take forever to put dinner on the table.

 So why should we even bother with cooking them if they’re so difficult?
 Because it’s worth it!
 Chicken breasts have so much potential.
 Their mild flavor pairs well with every type of cuisine, they’re a healthy source of protein, and they taste moist, tender, and delicious when cooked correctly.

-An Easy Cheat for Juicy Chicken Every Time
+An Easy Cheat for Juicy Grilled Chicken Breast Every Time

 Some grilling primers suggest that you butterfly or pound-out chicken to make it thinner and more evenly shaped.
 This method certainly works to cut down the cooking time of the chicken.
 It allows you to grill the chicken over high heat, reaching a safe temperature before the meat dries out.
 We like this way of grilling chicken, but we like another method even better.

 Brining the chicken breast in a salt and water solution pulls out excess moisture from the chicken and replaces it with salt.
 This process actually reshapes the proteins in the meat, allowing the chicken to retain moisture more efficiently as it cooks.

 The benefit of brining not only results in a juicer-than-normal chicken breast, but it also allows you to cook the chicken breast whole.
 This gives you the texture of a full bodied chicken breast without sacrificing any flavor.

 Brining is as easy as 30 minutes in a solution made from ¼ cup salt and 4 cups water.
 The brined meat has a little bit of extra protection in case you slightly overcook it, so it can hold up to the grill’s heat without drying out.